keenanpayne/keenanpayne.com/posts/improve-work-well-being-deliberate-reflection.md

 {% include type/p_large.html, content: "The larger the project you complete, the more time you will want to spend afterward reflecting on what you just completed." %}

-I would suggest doing your reflection somewhere that inspires you.
+I suggest doing your reflection somewhere that inspires you.
 I enjoy being out in nature when I'm reflecting, as that setting is where I have the greatest number of ideas.
 Pick a setting that puts you at ease and inspires you.

 <div class="sideBySide">
   {% include atoms/figure.html, src: '/images/posts/improve-project-execution/hike-1.jpg', alt: 'Picture of the Presidio in San Francisco', caption: "The Presidio is one of my favorite areas to hike in San Francisco" %}